nielsbasjes/dsmr-tools/README.md

         <version>0.1</version>
     </dependency>

+## Apache (Mi)Nifi processors
-and the corresponding Nifi NAR files (built against Nifi 1.7.0 to allow using it with MiNiFi 0.5.0) can be downloaded from Maven central aswell.
+The corresponding Nifi NAR files (built against Nifi 1.7.0 to allow using it with MiNiFi 0.5.0) can be downloaded from Maven central as well.

     https://repo1.maven.org/maven2/nl/basjes/iot/nifi-sensor-stream-cutter/0.1/nifi-sensor-stream-cutter-0.1.nar